mbucher28/Predicting-Churn-Using-a-Random-Forest/README.md

 # Predicting-Churn-Using-a-Random-Forest
-Jupyter Notebook that take a telecom company's dataset and creates a model to predict whether customers will churn, and how to minimize revenue lost by implementing an incentive program.
+Jupyter Notebook that takes a telecom company's dataset and creates a model to predict whether customers will churn, and minimizes revenue lost by implementing an incentive program.